Kamala Harris wants America to turn protest into policy. Is she the one to make it happen?

 Harris said she is in conversation with activists to incorporate their concerns into policy.
 This month, Harris was among a group of lawmakers to introduce the Justice in Policing Act, which would ban chokeholds, mandate the use of dashboard cameras, establish a national policing misconduct database and reward departments for best practices.
 She met again with activists this week to discuss the legislation and issues related to policing and criminal justice.

-Many of the same activists who are pushing for reform are pushing Democratic nominee Joe Biden to choose a black woman as his running mate.
-Harris is frequently discussed as the frontrunner of the field, and Biden has promised to pick a woman to join him on the ticket.
+Many of the same activists who are pushing for change are pushing Democratic nominee Joe Biden to choose a black woman as his running mate.
+Harris is frequently discussed as the front-runner of the field, and Biden has promised to pick a woman to join him on the ticket.

 Her recent efforts have thrust her into the spotlight and may have raised her political capital, but Harris dismisses the notion of whether that also makes the case for why she should be the country’s next vice president.